Skip to content

 What is the best burn dressing for a workplace first aid kit?

-The Water-Jel Burn Dressing, 4 x 4 Inch — the standard size, sterile and gel-soaked, from the category's benchmark brand, at under $10.
+The Water-Jel Burn Dressing, 4 x 4 Inch — the standard size, sterile and gel-soaked, from the category's benchmark brand, at under the listed price.
 Multi-kit programs should buy it in multi-pack form as the First Aid Only Water Jel 3-Pack.

 Burn gel packets vs. burn dressings — which should I stock?